 The information technology systems major provides knowledge and skills related to the programming, storage, networking, and communication of information in an organization.
 This preparation also includes basic concepts and principles of business practices along with skills in planning, problem-solving, decision-making, and systems analysis.
-Students develop a computer proficiency and gain the ability to apply information systems in organizations effectively, efficiently, and responsibly with an understanding of the critical nature of information management in a global economy.
+Students develop a computer proficiency and gain the ability to apply information systems in organizations effectively, efficiently, and responsibly undergraduate programs by location: Kansas City with an understanding of the critical nature of information management in a global economy.
 Graduates are prepared for private or public sector careers in database administration, systems analysis, network administration, software programming, Internet technologies, and help desk management.
 Minor available.